-The residual volumes of paint recovered from paint aerosols were very small and represent a variety of product formulations that limit the options for recycling.
+The residual volumes of paint recovered from paint aerosols were very small (0.7% of all paint processed in 2019) and represent a variety of product formulations that limit the options for recycling.
 Paint aerosol containers were punctured, the propellant filtered through activated carbon and the contents drained.
 The residual paint was used for energy recovery.